swooshcode/Quantum_Capstone_Spring2024/README.md

 ## Acknowledgments

 This project was developed as a capstone project for "The Coding School," from Quibit by Qubit, a Quantum research organization partnered with Google.
-Special thanks to my family for their guidance and support throughout the project.
+Special thanks to my family and friends for their guidance and support throughout the project.